vookimedlo/ck550-macos/README.md

 ## Installation

-CK550-MacOS Gui & CLI applications are distributed in two fashions, which is either a `Homebrew CASK`, or the self-updatable DMG.
+CK550-MacOS GUI & CLI applications are distributed in two fashions, which is either a `Homebrew CASK`, or the self-updatable DMG.

 ### Self-updatable DMG

-The self-updatable DMG is available in a [release section.][3].
+The self-updatable DMG is available in a [release section][3].
 Be aware that a CLI application is included in the GUI app bundle.
 You can run the `./ck550.app/Contents/MacOS/ck550-cli.app/Contents/MacOS/ck550-cli` or create a symbolic link to provide an easy access.

 ### Homebrew CASK

-If you have't install the Homebrew yet, follow [their instructions.][4]
+If you haven't install the Homebrew yet, follow [their instructions][4].

 Then, applications could be installed by following commands.